LebogangMputle/Role-playing-game/README.md

 <p id="info">Demo content</p>
 const info = document.querySelector("#info");
 info.innerText = "Hello World";

+##
+You have repetition in the goTown and goStore functions.
+When you have repetition in your code, this is a sign that you need another function.
+Functions can take parameters, which are values that are given to the function each time it is run.
+Here is a function that takes a parameter called param:
 The following example would change the text of the p element from Demo content to Hello World.